Trombone Shorty, Usher bring funk, R & B to Montreux festival

-MONTREUX, Switzerland Usher and The Roots, and Trombone Shorty gave high-energy shows at the Montreux Jazz Festival on Wednesday night, bringing American funk, hip-hop and R&B to the famed stage.
+MONTREUX, Switzerland (Reuters) - Usher and The Roots, and Trombone Shorty gave high-energy shows at the Montreux Jazz Festival on Wednesday night, bringing American funk, hip-hop and R&B to the famed stage.

 Legendary producer Quincy Jones introduced Trombone Shorty & Orleans Avenue, recalling having heard him play as a child on the radio.
 "He was 8 years old then, now he's 31, my brother Trombone Shorty."